7 Ways To Buy A Franchise When You’re Short On Funds

 While buying a franchise is typically less expensive than starting a new business from scratch, there are still one-time and ongoing costs that rack up before you even open your doors to customers.
 Franchise fees, insurance premiums, inventory, equipment, business licenses, and royalty payments are just a handful of the costs associated with franchising.
-With initial franchise fees alone costing tens of thousands of dollars, the average person isn’t in the position to simply write out a check or withdraw funds from their own bank account.

 The good news, though, is that there are financing options out there that help with the financial burden of business ownership.
 And even better, many of these options have low interest rates and favorable repayment terms, so purchasing a franchise is more affordable.
 You may even be able to tap into funds that you already have access to.